-The operation of the Project will be co-ordinated with the operation of the existing facilities upstream on the Peace River.
-The operational releases at the Peace Canyon Dam (i.e. the inflows to the upstream end of the Site C Reservoir) are bounded by the minimum flow requirement of 283 m/s and the maximum licensed discharge of 1,982 m/s.
-Occasional spills in excess of 1,982 m/s have occurred in the past, but are rare due to the large storage capacity of Williston Reservoir.
-The mean annual inflow to the Site C Reservoir from the drainage basin between the Peace Canyon Dam and the Site C Dam site is around 100 m/s, most of which is contributed by the Halfway River.
-The Site C generating station will have a 25% larger turbine capacity than the Peace Canyon generating station.
-This, along with an active storage volume around six times larger than Dinosaur Reservoir, will provide the Project with operating flexibility to limit the occurrence of spills at the Site C Dam (BC Hydro, 2013).
+The operation of Site C will be co-ordinated with the operation of the upstream existing facilities on the Peace River.
+The operational releases from the Peace Canyon Dam are bounded by the minimum flow requirement of 283 m3/s and the maximum licensed discharge of 1,982 m3/s, and represent the inflows to the upstream end of the Site C Reservoir.
+Occasional spills in excess of 1,982 m3/s have occurred in the past, but are rare due to the large storage capacity of the Williston Reservoir.
+The mean annual inflow to the Site C Reservoir from the drainage basin between the Peace Canyon Dam and the Site C Dam is around 100 m3/s, most of which is contributed by the Halfway River.
+The Site C generating station will consequently have a 25% larger turbine capacity than the Peace Canyon generating station.
+This, along with an active storage volume around six times larger than that of the Dinosaur Reservoir, will provide Site C with operating flexibility to limit the occurrence of spills (BC Hydro 2013).

-Annual peak flows near the dam site under the current regulated flow regime typically range between 2,100 m/s to 2,300 m/s; these will increase to around to 2,500 m/s during normal Project operations.
-Large floods in the Halfway River occasionally generate peak flows around 3,000 m/s in the Peace River; the new reservoir will have the potential to store part of these inflows to keep peak flows downstream of the dam below 2,500 m/s (BC Hydro, 2013).
+Annual peak flows near the Site C dam site under the current regulated flow regime typically range between 2,100 m3/s to 2,300 m3/s.
+These flows will increase to around to 2,500 m3/s during normal operations.
+Large floods in the Halfway River occasionally generate peak flows around 3,000 m3/s in the Peace River; the new reservoir will have the potential to store part of these inflows and keep peak flows downstream of the dam below 2,500 m3/s (BC Hydro 2013).

 The Site C Reservoir will fill the Peace River valley to a depth of around 30% of the valley depth near the dam site, diminishing in depth in the upstream direction.
 The reservoir will flood the lower parts of tributary valleys creating reservoir embayments, the longest of which will be the Halfway River embayment (15 km in length).
 The reservoir shoreline will be formed in hillslope materials that are not currently exposed to standing water.
 Wave erosion is expected to create a wave-cut platform along the new shoreline.
-The reservoir shoreline will be formed in a variey of geological materials, including fine-textured glaciolacustrine deposits and bedrock colluvium that will contribute suspended sediment to the reservoir.
+The reservoir shoreline will be formed in a variety of geological materials, including fine-textured glaciolacustrine deposits and bedrock colluvium that will contribute suspended sediment to the reservoir through shoreline erosion.